0phoff/DotFiles/README.md

 I would not recomend blindly taking over my dotfiles, as they contain quite a lot of aliasses, vim mappings, etc. It is always better to build your own dotfiles!

 ## Different Files Explained
-Like a lot of people, I keep all my dotfiles in a separate folder, and create symlink at the places where they should be.
+Like a lot of people, I keep all my dotfiles in a separate folder, and create symlinks at the places where they should be.

 	- Bash/ : In this directory you can find my bashrc as well as other scripts I source or link to /usr/local/bin
 	- Tmux/ : This folder contains my tmux configuration